Soda Stereo: Formation and early years (1982–1984)

 In the summer of 1981, Gustavo Cerati and Hector Zeta Bosio, then 22 and 23 respectively, met at Punta del Este, Uruguay, both studying majors and both part of rock bands, Cerati with his group Sauvage and Bosio with the Morgan.
 Cerati and Bosio, each drawn by the other's musical tastes, established a friendship and a musical bond that encouraged them to start playing together.
 Cerati first joined Bosio's group The Morgan, then formed Stress with Charly Amato and drummer Pablo Guadalupe, also working on the project Erekto with bandmate Andres Calamaro.
 Neither project met Cerati's expectations, however, and both fell through.

 Meanwhile, Cerati's sister, Maria Laura Cerati, got asked out by Carlos Ficicchia, a man she had met in River Plate, Argentina, who called repeatedly, all advances which she rejected.
 On one occasion, when Cerati answered the phone for his sister, he befriended Ficicchia, who mentioned that he was a drummer, and the son of famous Argentine jazz drummer and songwriter Tito Alberti.
 Interested in his talents after hearing him play, Cerati and Bosio would ask him to join the band–if he would cut his hair.
 During this time Ficicchia adopted the stage name "Charly Alberti".

-The band, after experimenting with multiple names, eventually settled on los Estereotipos (the Stereotypes), which referenced a song by the Specials which they enjoyed listening to.
+The band, after experimenting with multiple names, eventually settled on Los Estereotipos, which referenced a song by the Specials which they enjoyed listening to.
 The band recorded a demo under this name, with Richard Coleman on backing guitar, a short-lived member of the band who was recruited to "beef up" the guitar sound.
-The songs recorded would include "Porque No Puedo Ser Del Jet Set?"
-(Why Can't I be Part of the Jet Set?), which became a hit single for the band on their debut studio album.
-Other songs recorded included "Dime Sebastian" (Tell Me Sebastian) and "Debo Soñar" (I Must Dream) by Ulises Butrón, in which Ulises Butrón played guitars and Daniel Melero played keyboards; Melero, a growing figurehead of Argentina's electronic rock scene, would become an instrumental influence on the band's sound in its final years.
+The songs recorded would include "Porque No Puedo Ser Del Jet Set?", which became a hit single for the band on their debut studio album.
+Other songs recorded included "Dime Sebastian" and "Debo Soñar" by Ulises Butrón, in which Ulises Butrón played guitars and Daniel Melero played keyboards; Melero, a growing figurehead of Argentina's electronic rock scene, would become an instrumental influence on the band's sound in its final years.